tarwn/lessthandot-hugo/blogs/content/posts/2018-03-08-launchready-dont-get-distracted-getting-stuff-done.md

 ## Getting work done after a 40 hour week

-Luckily this work doesn&#8217;t conflict with my day job, or else I probably would have burned out.
-By day I&#8217;m an engineering manager, thinking about how to help support folks, hire them, refine the organization and processes, and so on.
+Luckily this work doesn't conflict with my day job, or else I probably would have burned out.
+By day I'm an engineering manager, thinking about how to help support folks, hire them, refine the organization and processes, and so on.
 This project needed time for writing software, doing market research, and other activities, so there was still a gear switch between them.

 ### Make a schedule